-PROGRAM 4.5 Write a program to calculate the salary of a medical representative considering the sales bonus and incentives offered to him are based on the total sales.
+Write a program to calculate the salary of a medical representative considering the sales PROGRAM 4.5 Write a program to calculate the sales, of a metallic sales.
 If the sales exceed or equal to ₹1,00,000 follow the particulars of Column 1, else follow Column 2.